About Network / IP Cameras

 Protecting your own privacy when surfing the internet is crucial, and the same goes for live streaming.
 Here are a few tips:

 - Never share your admin access accounts, unless you know and trust the person.

 - Do not show personal information during your live streams.

 - Limit access to your live streams if necessary.

-Overall, in order to have a successful and quality live streaming experience for you and your viewers, investing in a good IP camera and encoding software will be worth the momentary dip in your bank account.
+Overall, live streaming with IP cameras has become quite popular.
+In order to have a successful and quality live streaming experience for you and your viewers, investing in a good IP camera and encoding software will be worth the momentary dip in your bank account.
 Once the account is set up on WpStream and the IP camera is running, learning the tricks will only get easier.